 All types of compact equipment (compact track loaders, skid steers, compact excavators) fall into the same general realm of maintenance: checking oil, changing filters, checking fluid levels and so on.
 Of course it's the tracks that set compact track loaders apart from other compact machines.
 With tracks comes the need for regular undercarriage cleaning and track adjustment.
 Unfortunately, these tasks aren't always done regularly and in some cases, they really need to be done daily.

 When maintenance takes a backseat, it ends up costing everyone in the end, says Michael Ross, national product and training manager with Takeuchi.
-If you have a compact track loader out on rent that's due for service, keeping it out at the jobsite (and unserviced) might not be as profitable as you might think.
+If you have a compact track loader that's due for service, keeping it out at the jobsite (and unserviced) might not be as profitable as you might think.
 When a machine gets well past its normal interval for maintenance, Ross says existing problems can be further compounded.

 Mike Fitzgerald, product representative with Bobcat, gives an example of a machine that's only six hours away from its scheduled oil change.
 If that machine is going to be gone for a month, he says it's best to do the oil change before the machine goes out — unless a service truck can go out and change the oil in the field.